TaraRosen/brigit_assessment/README.md

 ### Advance Tape Exercise

-We have provided an advance tape (advance_tape.csv) with the following data:
+Data:

-● User_id - Identifier for users
+● User_id - Identifier for users\
-● Id - Unique identifier for advances
+● Id - Unique identifier for advances\
-● Origination Date- Date of Advance Origination
+● Origination Date- Date of Advance Origination\
-● Amount - Origination Amount
+● Amount - Origination Amount\
-● Location_State - State of Origination of Advance
+● Location_State - State of Origination of Advance\
-● Banks - Bank of Borrower’s Depository Account
+● Banks - Bank of Borrower’s Depository Account\
-● Pay Frequency - Frequency of borrowers paycheck
+● Pay Frequency - Frequency of borrowers paycheck\
-● Default Flag - Advance has defaulted (Not repaid advance)
+● Default Flag - Advance has defaulted (Not repaid advance)\

 Please analyze the data and provide us insights about our advance originations and performance data.
 Produce a light report on your findings.